 S3 is fantastic for hosting private videos.
 You can use a plugin like S3MediaVault.com, which will help you secure your S3 videos, audio and PDF and any other type of file, and embed them in your member's area in such a way that it is secure, and cannot be viewed or shared outside of your web site.

-It's called "whitelisting" - the same thing that my plugin S3MediaVault.com does for S3.
-It whitelists your domain, so that your video can only play from your web site.
+It's called "whitelisting" - the same thing that S3MediaVault.com does for S3.
+It whitelists your domain, so that your video can only play from your website.

-Now, once you've ensured that your video can only be played on your web site, then you now have to make sure that only a certain group of people - like your registered free members, or your paid buyers, or your monthly subscribers - can even get to that page that has this private video.
+Once you've ensured that your video can only be played on your website, you then have to make sure that only a certain group of people - like your registered free members, or your paid buyers, or your monthly subscribers - can even get to that page that has this private video.
 And that's where you need a membership plugin like DigitalAccessPass.com (DAP).

-1) Make sure your video only plays from yoursite.com, and
+1) Make sure your video only plays from yourwebsite.com, and

 2) Make sure only authorized members or buyers can get to that page

 If you use Vimeo for this, then you need to sign up for their "Pro" package, because that's the one that has the whitelisting feature.
 And Pro costs $199 per year.
-So it's not inexpensive.
-But the advantage of Vimeo is that you can customize your player colors to match your web site look & feel, and you can get some video analytics.
+So it's expensive.
+But you can customize your player colors to match your website look & feel, and you can get some video analytics.